ZW330 FAST SETTING LEVELING MORTAR 25kg

 Can I use Atlas ZW 330 outdoors on balconies and terraces?

-How soon can I lay tiles after applying the mortar?
+How soon after applying can I lay tiles or move to the next trade?

 You may also like